pryv/dev-site/source/getting-started.md

 Pryv offers the possibility to manipulate a broad range of event types that can be all found in the [**event type directory**](http://api.pryv.com/event-types/).

 Basic event types include :
 - [**numerical values**](http://api.pryv.com/event-types/#numerical-types) to capture number values.
-For example, the type `count/steps` can be used record the counting of objects (eggs, apples, steps etc.).
+For example, the type `count/steps` can be used to record the counting of objects (eggs, apples, steps etc.).
 In the case of our athlete, we can use this type to count the daily number of steps recorded by the smartwatch A;

 ```json
 {